ScottBiggs2/TorchGo/README.md

   * LayerNorm?
   * Attention/transformer tricks to borrow?
 * add time tracking to training to estimate total resource draw required for full training
+* correctly implement passing
+* make sure captured stones are correctly included in the determining score calculation.

 About TorchGo:
 The TorchGo models have two components - the model and the search: